Biography

 Inclusive Nursing, Midwifery and Health Visiting Practice in Primary Care and Public Health.

-Health and wellbeing of Black women and Global Majority communities.
+Health and well-being of Black women and Global Majority communities.

 Funded research projects: